 Unframed: 54.6 x 61 cm (21 1/2 x 24 in.)

 Nancy F. and Joseph P. Keithley Collection Gift 2020.106

-Henri-Edmond Cross adopted the technique of applying pure colors in small dots or dashes, called Pointillism, in 1891.
-Around 1895, as evident in this view of a spectacular cloud, he shifted toward larger, more emphatic strokes, often surrounded by areas of white to achieve greater color intensity.
-His daring use of pure, abstract color and decorative design significantly influenced Henri Matisse and the French Fauves, who also favored bold, unnaturalistic colors.
+Henri-Edmond Cross adopted the Neo-Impressionist technique of applying small dots or dashes of pure color in 1891.
+Around 1896, as seen in this view of a spectacular cloud, he shifted toward larger, more emphatic brushstrokes, often surrounded by areas of white to achieve greater color intensity.
+His daring use of pure, abstract color and decorative design significantly influenced Henri Matisse and the French Fauves (Wild Beasts).
 Beyond exploring scientific principles of color theory, Cross was an anarchist who associated the poetic beauty of abstract design with the values of an ideal, utopian society.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.